semantic-release-cargo/semantic-release-cargo/README.md

 by its terms.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Semantic Release Rust by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in **semantic-release-cargo** by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.